RobertoPrevato/K8sStudies/docs/getting-started.md

 I also tried [MiniKube](https://minikube.sigs.k8s.io/docs/), but I am currently focused on Kind and this is what I will use in my first notes.

-Using *Kind* or *MiniKube* is convenient for development and testing purposes, because they allow you to run a Kubernetes cluster on your local machine without the need for a full-fledged cloud provider.
+Using *Kind*, *MiniKube*, or a similar tool, is convenient for development and testing purposes, because they allow you to run a Kubernetes cluster on your local machine without the need for a full-fledged cloud provider.
 When I started studying Kubernetes, at first I used [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service), but it is **very expensive** to run such service just for learning purposes.

 Always relying on cloud providers can lead to vendor lock-in, which defeats one of the [best reasons for using Kubernetes](./index.md#a-foreword-on-vendor-lock-in)